maximalisimus/blacklist-scripts/README.md

 ## <a name="SetupEng">1.
 Installation</a>

-To install the program, use the following command:
+To install the program, use the following command using **Makefile**:

 ```bash
 cd ~